How To Get A Motorcycle License In Michigan?

 3-Wheel Basic Rider Course (3WBRC)

-If you’re interested in riding a three-wheeled motorcycle, Michigan offers a 3-Wheel Basic Rider Course.
-In this course, you can learn the unique handling features of three-wheelers and other core skills which can be a major step in acquiring your motorcycle license.
 The course typically covers the basics such as steering, stopping, and turning.
 Similar to the Basic Rider Course (BRC), the 3WBRC includes both classroom instruction and practical riding sessions.
 It is sponsored by both public and private entities.
 3WBRC course offered by the Motorcycle Safety Foundation consists of 5 hours of classroom learning and 10 hours of on-cycle riding exercises.

 *Remember that if you complete this course and get an endorsement for a 3-wheel motorcycle, it will not legally allow you to operate a 2-wheel motorcycle.